United States non-interventionism: Non-interventionism before entering World War II

 Ultimately, the ideological rift between the ideals of the United States and the goals of the fascist powers empowered the interventionist argument.
 Writer Archibald MacLeish asked, "How could we sit back as spectators of a war against ourselves?"
-In an address to the American people on December 29, 1940, President Roosevelt said, "the Axis not merely admits but proclaims that there can be no ultimate peace between their philosophy of government and our philosophy of government."
+In an address to the American people on December 29, 1940, Roosevelt said, "the Axis not merely admits but proclaims that there can be no ultimate peace between their philosophy of government and our philosophy of government."

 There were still many who held on to non-interventionism.
-Although a minority, they were well organized, and had a powerful presence in Congress.
-Pro-German or anti-British opinion contributed to non-interventionism.
+Much non-interventionist sentiment was in the Midwest region.
+Although a minority, they had a powerful presence in Congress and could delay interventionist efforts.
+Pro-German or anti-British (particularly among Irish-Americans) opinion contributed to non-interventionism.
 Roosevelt's national share of the 1940 presidential vote declined by seven percentage points from 1936.
 Of the 20 counties in which his share declined by 35 points or more, 19 were largely German-speaking.
 Of the 35 counties in which his share declined by 25 to 34 points, German was the largest or second-largest original nationality in 31.

-Non-interventionists rooted a significant portion of their arguments in historical precedent, citing events such as Washington's farewell address and the failure of World War I. "If we have strong defenses and understand and believe in what we are defending, we need fear nobody in this world," Robert Maynard Hutchins, President of the University of Chicago, wrote in a 1940 essay.
+Non-interventionists rooted a significant portion of their arguments in historical precedent, citing events such as Washington's farewell address and the failure of World War I. Many subscribed to the idea of a Fortress America: "If we have strong defenses and understand and believe in what we are defending, we need fear nobody in this world," Robert Maynard Hutchins, President of the University of Chicago, wrote in a 1940 essay.
 Isolationists believed that the safety of the nation was more important than any foreign war.

 In 1941, Dr. Seuss drew a caricature of the GOPstrich, the squawking child of the isolationists and the Republican Party, both of whom wanted to stay out of the war.

 As 1940 became 1941, the actions of the Roosevelt administration made it more and more clear that the United States was on a course to war.
-This policy shift, driven by the President, came in two phases.
+This policy shift, driven by the President, was done in multiple actions.
 The first came in 1939 with the passage of the Fourth Neutrality Act, which permitted the United States to trade arms with belligerent nations, as long as these nations came to America to retrieve the arms, and pay for them in cash.
 This policy was quickly dubbed, 'Cash and Carry.'

+In the "destroyers-for-bases" deal, Roosevelt traded destroyers to the British in exchange for strategic bases in Bermuda.
+Later, the first peacetime conscription came after the fall of France.